Antares01/trading-strategies/tutorial.md

 ### LEAN Installation

-Install LEAN from https://github.com/QuantConnect/Lean.
-For more information consult the [*Getting Started*](https://www.lean.io/docs/v2/lean-engine/getting-started) section of the LEAN documentation.
+Install LEAN CLI from https://github.com/QuantConnect/lean-cli.
+For more information consult the [*Getting Started*](https://www.lean.io/docs/v2/lean-cli/key-concepts/getting-started) section of the LEAN CLI documentation.
 The LEAN documentation can be found at https://www.lean.io/docs/v2.

 ### The QuantConnect API
 The [*Writing Algorithms*](https://www.quantconnect.com/docs/v2/writing-algorithms) section of the [QuantConnect documentation](https://www.quantconnect.com/docs/v2)